Lectionary Bible Studies and Sermons

 So, Christ is a king of a kingdom that is in the world, but not of the world.

 ii] Christ is a king who reigns through God's word; a word heard and believed.
 Where in the world does this pilgrim entity intersect with human existence?
 Jesus said he "came into the world to testify to the truth."
-God's revelation proclaimed, in particular the gospel, is where Christ's kingdom intersects with our world.
+God's revelation proclaimed, particularly the gospel, is where Christ's kingdom intersects with our world.
 Those who hear the word and believe the word, are changed, become a force for change, and are delivered into the presence of the living God.

 So, Christ is a king who reigns, not by power or might, but by the Spirit inspired word of God.

 We members of this pilgrim society do not always sit easily with the consequences of our not belonging to the world.
 I think of Dietrich Bonhoeffer who, in his book "The Cost of Discipleship", proclaimed an ethic of "turn the other cheek", but then became involved in the plot to assassinate Hitler.
-How often have we resorted to marketing strategies designed to build our church when we know that the word gathers and builds God's new society?
+How often have we resorted to marketing strategies designed to build our church when we know that the Word gathers and builds God's new society?
 So pilgrims we are, founded on the gospel.

 Discussion